adhtani/adhtani/README.md

 ### Hi there 👋
 I'm a Data Science and Machine Learning professional with over 5 years of hands-on experience.
 My passion towards Statistics and Mathematics is what drives me to be an AI professional.
-I hold B.S in Statistics, B.S in Mathematics and M.S in Data Science.
-I have experience in applying ML algorithm and Data Science techniques to solve complex business problems.
+I hold M.S in Data Science, B.S in Mathematics and B.S in Statistics.
+I have experience in applying ML algorithms and Data Science techniques to solve complex business problems.
 I am currently researching topics regarding Deep learning and GenAI.

 * You can find me on [LinkedIn](https://www.linkedin.com/in/taniya-dutta/) and do follow me :)
 * I also mentor data science beginners and professionals you can [Email](mailto:t.dutta.adhikari@outlook.com?subject=[GitHub]%20Source%20Han%20Sans)